wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

       1. **Name** -- Name to identify the integration.
       2. **Role ARN** -- Select the Role ARN from your Amazon account.
-      3. **Service Limit Metrics** -- Disable or enable the ingestion of support service limit metrics (also known as service quotas), that is, the metrics namespace `aws.limits.*`.
+      3. **Service Limit Metrics** -- Disable or enable the ingestion of support service limit metrics (also known as service quotas), that is, the metrics with the namespace `aws.limits.*`.
 You can later edit this setting, if necessary.

    * To register a CloudTrail service, select **Register CloudTrail**, and configure the following integration properties: